Getting to the Gravesend Campus

 Arriva Student Saver Tickets

-Arriva offer a discount on the 4 weekly ticket to all students and on the annual ticket, a discount for students aged 16-21.
+Arriva offer a discount on the 4 weekly ticket to all students.
 Tickets may be purchased online at www.arrivabus.co.uk and the discounted price can be obtained by entering the college’s promotional code (available at enrolment or from reception at the end of August, once the student has enrolled).
 Tickets purchased online may either be sent directly to a mobile phone (for immediate use), or a paper ticket can be posted to your home address.

 Which Student Saver ticket do I need?